 BACA home meetings membership archive about us

+Click here to go to the event website.
 The British Association of Clinical Anatomists (BACA) was established on the 7th of July 1977 in the United Kingdom to advance the study and research into clinical anatomy for public benefit.

 There are meetings twice a year.